 NURS:5017 Quality and Safety3 s.h.

-Foundation for understanding concepts of safety and quality across health care settings; providing a safe environment; elevating staff performance and clinical outcomes related to safety and quality; methods for continuous improvement.
+Foundation for understanding concepts of safety and quality across health care settings; focus on providing a safe environment, elevating staff performance and clinical outcomes related to safety and quality, and methods for continuous improvement.

 NURS:5018 Clinical Education in the Care Environment3 s.h.